Moving to Jamaica

 We asked people in Jamaica if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be mindful of local customs and respect Jamaican culture and religious traditions when visiting the country.
 Avoid using offensive language or making any kind of joke that could be seen as a mockery of the local culture or people.
 It is also important to be mindful of conserversation topics and to be respectful to local people and not to discuss any sensitive subjects such as race, class or politics.
 Additionally, it is important to dress modestly and to be respectful to religious sites, such as churches and temples.
-Finally, it is polite to address people by their last names, unless given express permission to do otherwise," explained one expat living in Jamaica.
+Finally, it is polite to address people by their last names, unless given express permission to do otherwise," commented one expat who made the move to Jamaica.

 Why do people move to Jamaica?